dmsteglenko/Fukui-function-calculation/bin/Linux/readme.md

-This directory contain compiled file for Linux  OS
+This directory contains compiled file for Linux  OS